Our blueberry muffins recipe couldn't be easier to make. This super simple recipe makes perfect muffins every time.

 Add the blueberries and spoon the mixture into the muffin cases.
 Bake for 15-20 mins at 180C, gas 4.
 Leave the blueberry muffins to cool in the tray for 10 mins before turning out.

 For the best blueberry muffins, don't over-mix the ingredients.
-A lumpy batter is perfect, so this is a great recipe to make with the kids.
+A lumpy batter is perfect.

 If you want to stop your blueberries from sinking in muffins, coat the blueberries with a dusting of flour.
 The flour will help them to stick to the muffin mix and stay in place instead of sinking to the bottom when baking.